 Education and Information Resources

 ACP supports the optimal practice of medicine by providing opportunities for continuing medical education.
 ACP medical education programs include the development of evidence-based clinical practice guidelines.
-ACP’s annual scientific meeting, Internal Medicine 2014, was held in Orlando, Florida April 10-12.
-Internal Medicine 2015 will be held April 30-May 2 in Boston, Massachusetts.
+ACP’s annual scientific meeting, Internal Medicine 2016 will be held May 5-7 in Washington, D.C.

 ACP’s Medical Knowledge Self-Assessment Program (MKSAP) gives internists an opportunity to test their knowledge and compare their results with national averages.
 In addition, ACP offers postgraduate board review courses, recertification courses, and chapter/regional meetings.
 For future internists, ACP provides education and career information, produces MKSAP for Students, and administers an In-Training Examination for residents.

 ACP's Practice Support area, offers practice-support tools to enhance the efficiency, quality, and delivery of care, including a Physician & Practice Timeline which helps physicians stay on top of important dates and track deadlines for a variety of regulatory, payment, educational, and delivery system changes and requirements.
 ACP works with internists and health literacy and communication experts, through the Center for Patient Partnership in Healthcare, to create innovative health information tools to help patients better understand and manage their health.
 Resources include patient education brochures and DVDs for physicians who wish to raise awareness and educate their patients and communities.

 ACP is governed by an elected Board of Regents.
 The Board is advised by a network of ACP committees and by the ACP Board of Governors, which is composed of elected Governors in chapters and regions of the United States, Canada, Central and South America, Japan, Saudi Arabia and Southeast Asia (which includes: Indonesia, Malaysia, the Philippines, Singapore, Thailand) and the Gulf chapter (which includes Bahrain, Kuwait, Oman, Qatar and the United Arab Emirates).
 ACP sponsors the Council of Subspecialty Societies, which represents 25 subspecialty societies and internal medicine organizations.
 ACP is represented in the American Medical Association, the Council of Medical Specialty Societies, and other organizations.